midonet/midonet/docs/neutron_translation.md

 ports on each edge router.
 The ports on the same port group on the edge router shares flow states required for connection tracking and dynamic NAT.

+For each router, create a port group for Neutron router interfaces.
+These port groups are used to group ports for Neutron router interfaces on each router.

 ### UPDATE

 If the router has 'gw_port_id' specified, the gateway must be (re)configured: